Grove Price Tops $0.0000 (GVR)

 About Grove

-It is usually not presently possible to purchase alternative cryptocurrencies such as Grove directly using US dollars.
-Investors seeking to acquire Grove should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Grove using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Grove directly using U.S. dollars.
+Investors seeking to acquire Grove should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Grove using one of the exchanges listed above.

 Receive News & Updates for Grove Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Grove and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.